-Whether you’re an advanced user or a beginner, we’ll cover everything you need to know to select from one of our great gaming desktops.
-We’ve scoured the internet to find the best pre-built models, and hand selected components to help you build your own computer that will fit any budget.
+Whether you’re an advanced user or a beginner, we’ll cover everything you need to know to select from one of our great gaming PCs.
+We’ve scoured the internet to find the best pre-built models, and hand selected components to help you build your own gaming PC that will fit any budget.

 What to Look for in A Gaming PC

-If you just want us to show you the top 6 gaming computers on the market, you can check out our Top 5 Gaming Computers You Can Buy Today guide.
+If you just want us to show you the top 6 gaming computers on the market, you can check out our Top Gaming PCs guide.
 If you have a bit of time, It’s prudent to know what all the numbers and specifications mean.
-There are a number of retailers that take advantage of consumers who don’t know a PC works.
-Once you understand the basics, you’ll be able to tell a good PC from a bad one with just a quick glance.
+There are a number of retailers that take advantage of consumers who don’t know how a PC works.
+Once you understand the basics, you’ll be able to tell a good gaming PC from a bad one with just a quick glance.

 One of the first things you see when you look at a computer is the case.
 The case certainly plays a small role in improving the performance of your perfect gaming PC.
-But it’s important to put function over form and not buy a computer just because it looks good.
-That being said, there are three ways that the case can affect the performance of your computer: cooling, upgradeability, and architecture.
+But it’s important to put function over form and not buy a PC just because it looks good.
+That being said, there are three ways that the case can affect the performance of your computer:

 Cooling is extremely important for gaming performance.
 When your processor and graphics card are working hard, they generate heat.
 Fans and heatsinks pull the heat away from the chip, but you need a way to remove it from the case.
 When chips get too hot, they slow themselves down to prevent overheating.
 This will make your games run terribly, so look for a case that has multiple fans inside of it.

 Lastly, you need to consider upgradeability.
-Even if you buy a custom computer online today, there is a chance that you’ll want to give it a little boost in a couple years.
+Even if you buy a custom PC online today, there is a chance that you’ll want to give it a little boost in a couple years.
 Make sure there are some free slots for RAM, and maybe space to mount another hard drive.
-Upgrading your computer will save you money on replacing it, and increase the value of your current custom computer build.
+Upgrading your computer will save you money on replacing it, and increase the value of your current gaming PC.

 Last but certainly not least, the Graphics card is what will make or break your system.
 Right now, the fastest card on the market is the Geforce GTX 1080.
 But most users find that it doesn’t offer particularly good value.
 In fact, it only benchmarks to be around 10% faster than the previous model, the GTX 1070.
 Since the 1070 can already play the latest games at the highest quality, you’ll save a ton of money with the GTX 1070.
 If you’re trying to save money, the mid-range GTX 980 also performs quite well.
 If you’re pinching every penny, the cheapest card you can buy that will still play modern games is the GeForce GT 720/730.